 The ADA Foundation works to improve the public's oral health through a variety of grants, scholarships, and awards that support oral health education programs.
 Please see the below program descriptions and guidelines for complete information, and check this website for updates.

 Purpose: The ADA Foundation Dr. David Whiston Leadership Program annually provides two $5,000 awards - the Dr. David Whiston Leadership Award and the Henry Schein Cares Dr. David Whiston Leadership Award - to deserving individuals who have demonstrated leadership skills in efforts aimed at improving the oral health of the public.
-The award funds are designed to cover the costs associated with attending a leadership development program offered by the American Management Association.
+The award funds are designed to cover the costs associated with attending a leadership development program offered by the American Management Association, or a leadership program approved by the ADA Foundation.

-Eligibility Requirements: The minimum qualifications for those nominated include:
+Eligibility Requirements: The minimum qualifications for this award include:

-- Nominee must have earned or be in the process of earning a D.D.S. or D.M.D. degree from a dental school accredited by the Commission on Dental Accreditation;
+- Applicant must have earned or be in the process of earning a D.D.S. or D.M.D. degree from a dental school accredited by the Commission on Dental Accreditation;

-- Nominee must have held a position within dentistry in which he/she has demonstrated leadership skills, such as, but not limited to:
+- Applicant must have held a position within dentistry in which he/she has demonstrated leadership skills, such as, but not limited to:

 - The ability to create a vision;